jramos-br/jsdoc-summarize2/README.md

 ```

 The default behavior of JSDoc is to use only the last description in the comment block.
 Previous descriptions, if any, are ignored.
-Using the Summarize2 plugin, you can write a comment block like above and the plugin automatically will change the first description into a summary.
+Using the Summarize2 plugin, you can write a comment block like above and, during the JSDoc run, the plugin automatically changes the first description into a summary.

 ## Quickstart